0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ```

 - Even after all of this, as seen many times throughout the album, the victim keeps getting pulled back
-- Even if they would with another person (“somebody”), they still continue to fantasize with
+- Even if they would with another person (“somebody”), they still continue to fantasize what it would have been like if it was with their abuser instead
 ### Part 4: Anger

+- In this section, it starts out

 ```ad-quote
 title: **revisited** 4:1:1-3